 Meteor lights up the night sky over Illinois and Wisconsin

-REUTERS: A meteor plummeted in a fireball over Lake Michigan early on Monday, lighting up the night sky in bright blue just before scattering over the lake in many pieces, according to a police video and an expert's description.
+LOS ANGELES: A meteor plummeted in a fireball over Lake Michigan early on Monday (Feb 6), lighting up the night sky in bright blue just before scattering over the lake in many pieces, according to a police video and an expert's description.

 The meteor's fiery descent is likely to rank as one of the most spectacular events of its kind anywhere in the world this year, Mike Hankey, operations manager for the society, said by telephone.